guydav/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a fifth-year PhD student with the NYU Center for Data Science, advised by Brenden Lake and Todd Gureckis.
+I'm a PhD candidate at the NYU Center for Data Science, doing cognitive science research advised by Brenden Lake and Todd Gureckis.
 My research interests center around cognitively-inspired machine learning: how can we draw inspiration from human cognition to advance the design of machine learning methods.
 My thesis research studies how people represent cognitive goals and tasks and proposes computational models generating similarly rich and human-like goals.
 I'm excited about how richer goal representations could facilitate exploration and generalization in artificial agents.